Electromagnetic compatibility of multimedia equipment (MME) – Emission requirements

 Harmonized standards are ENs produced by CEN, CENELEC or ETSI, following a mandate issued by the European Commission, for use with one or more directives.
 The lists of harmonized standards suitable for each Directive are published from time to time in an official publication called the Official Journal of the European Union, often referred to as “the Official Journal” or “the OJ”.
 We have links to harmonized standards lists on our European Conformity Assessment page.

-The date of publication (dop) for an EN standard is commonly 6 months from the date of availability (dav).
+The date of publication (dop) for an EN standard is commonly 6 months from the date of availability (DOA).
 The date the standard becomes mandatory is its date of withdrawal (DOW).

-All European Standards, including EN 55032, are shaped by consensus among enterprises, public authorities, consumers, and trade unions, through a consultation process organized by independent, recognized standardization bodies at national, European and international level.
+All European Standards, including EN 55032, are shaped by consensus among enterprises, public authorities, consumers, and trade unions through a consultation process organized by independent, recognized national, European, and international standardization bodies.

-If you would like to learn more about our compliance testing services, you can feel free to reach out via phone (855) 952-0500.
+If you would like to learn more about our compliance testing services, please call (949) 587 0400.